To Catch a Predator: History and format

-To Catch a Predator began as a series of segments the American NBC news magazine/reality show Dateline NBC, premiering under the title Dangerous Web in 2004.
+To Catch a Predator began as a series of segments on the American NBC news magazine/reality show Dateline NBC, premiering under the title Dangerous Web in 2004.
 In its four years of production, it grew to become the most popular segment on Dateline, its cultural status underlined by satirical references in parodies and other comedies, such as The Simpsons, 30 Rock, and Conan O'Brien's opening sketch at the 58th Primetime Emmy Awards in 2006.

 The show's host Chris Hansen clarified in an interview with NPR News that the subjects confronted on the show should be labelled properly as potential sexual predators and not as pedophiles.
 Hansen stated, "Pedophiles have a very specific definition, people who are interested in prepubescent sex."

-The first two investigations did not include law enforcement officers on site, and individuals caught in the sting were allowed to leave voluntarily, though Dateline would provide all video and transcripts to law enforcement and suspects would eventually be arrested.
+The first two investigations did not include law enforcement officers on site, and individuals caught in the sting were allowed to leave voluntarily, though Dateline provided all video and transcripts to law enforcement and suspects were eventually arrested.
 Arrests are sometimes made in a dramatic fashion by multiple officers who, with Tasers drawn, ambush the suspect and command him to lie face-down on the ground before being handcuffed.
 In the Fort Myers investigation, a police officer in camouflage sometimes arrested the perpetrators as they left the sting house.
 Tasers are sometimes shown being used to subdue fleeing or merely unresponsive individuals.

+The show was cancelled in 2008.
+In an interview with Time magazine, Hansen stated that the show had simply run its course.

 Investigations

-Bethpage, Long Island, New York
+Bethpage, New York

-The first installment drew 18 men over the course of two and a half days to a sting house in Bethpage, New York.
+The first installment drew 18 men throughout two and a half days to a sting house in Bethpage, New York.
 One of the men arrested in the series' 2004 investigation, Ryan Hogan, was a New York City firefighter, assigned to Engine Company 237 in Brooklyn, who used a firehouse computer while on duty in order to lure a Perverted-Justice agent posing as a teenage girl to have sex with him.
 On June 8, 2006, Hogan pleaded guilty to putting obscene photos of himself on the Internet, as part of a plea agreement.
 He was sentenced to five years of probation, continued psychological treatment, and submission to random polygraph tests.

-Herndon, Fairfax County, Virginia
+Herndon, Virginia

 An hour-long special that premiered in November 2005 depicted an operation in Herndon, Virginia, in the suburbs of Washington, D.C., and saw 19 men arrive over three days.
-Among the men caught were a rabbi and an elementary-school teacher, both of whom lost their jobs after taping.
+Among the men caught were a rabbi, Rabbi David Kaye, an emergency room doctor, Dr. Jeffrey Beck, and an elementary school teacher, Steven Bennof, who lost their jobs after taping.
+One of the more memorable predators caught included a man by the name of John Kennelly, who arrived at the sting house naked and was caught by Dateline the very next day at a McDonalds in Arlington, Virginia trying to meet another decoy.